 If you have not already done so in the previous steps, gain input and consensus from key stakeholders.

 This is the step I see most often missed with significant consequences.
 The earlier you engage everyone who is vested in this hire, the better.
-If each person interviewing has even slightly different ideas on what is needed to be successful, it will be hard to gain consensus and a lot of hours will be wasted.
-If you alone do the hiring based on your assumptions, the new person could be doomed for failure or a rough start if they don’t understand other key player expectations.
-Save everyone from this wasted time and frustration by presenting the above information and ask for stakeholder input before you post.
+If each person interviewing has slightly different ideas on what is needed to be successful, it will be hard to gain consensus and a lot of hours will be wasted.
+If you do the hiring based on your assumptions of others expectations, the new person could be doomed for failure or a rough start.
+Save everyone from wasted time and frustration by presenting the above information and ask for stakeholder input before you post.

 Now you’re ready to write your job ad